Students should submit petitions through the EX&S Petition Submission Form. Submitting via email may cause delays.

-If you have experienced extenuating circumstances that prevented you from meeting your responsibilities, you may petition the Committee for help.
-You may petition for permission to add or drop a course after the deadline, for permission to return to the University after a suspension, for waivers of rules or requirements, and for other actions pertaining to your academic status.
+If you have experienced extenuating circumstances that prevented you from meeting academic responsibilities, you may petition the Committee.
+You may petition for permission to add or drop a course after the deadline, for permission to return to the University after an academic suspension, for waivers of rules or requirements, and for other actions pertaining to your academic status.

 If you have a problem that a professor or a department has the authority to solve, it is wise to approach the professor or department before petitioning the Committee, because the Committee will usually refer such matters to the professor or department for action.

 Reasons for granting a petition must be fair to other students in a course.
-Do not say, "I've been working on a play at my college, and I want to drop a course late to avoid a bad grade", "I want to drop this course after the deadline because I am not doing well and a low grade will look bad on my transcript", or “I want to pass/fail this course after the deadline because I changed my major and it is no longer a required course for my major.”
-Participating in extracurricular activities, wanting an impressive transcript, or changing a major are not considered extenuating circumstances.
+Reasons including but not limited to, "I've been working on a play at my college, and I want to drop a course late to avoid a bad grade", "I want to drop this course after the deadline because I am not doing well and a low grade will look bad on my transcript", or “I want to pass/fail this course after the deadline because I changed my major and it is no longer a required course for my major.”
+Participating in extracurricular activities, wanting an adjusted transcript, or changing a major are not considered extenuating circumstances.

 Students are expected to assess their progress and act accordingly before published deadlines.

 - What if my circumstances are personal in nature?

 Occasionally students are faced with circumstances that are personal and/or difficult to share, but the committee needs a full set of facts in order to make a fair and informed decision.
 Students are encouraged to be as forthcoming as possible.
 All committee meetings are confidential, with only committee members privy to the proceedings, and all discussions ending at the close of the meeting.

 - Submit your petition through the Google Petition Submission Form.

 - Submit supporting documentation to EXS@rice.edu.
 Note that supporting letters must come from the letter writers; we cannot accept them from you.